ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ~~~
 {: #iana-header-type-table title="Registered HTTP Header"}

-## QUIC Proxy Parameter Names
+## Proxy QUIC Forwarding Parameter Names

-This document establishes a new registry for QUIC proxy parameter names
+This document establishes a new registry, "Proxy QUIC Forwarding Parameter Names",
+for parameter names to use with the `Proxy-QUIC-Forwarding` header field,
 in <[](https://www.iana.org/assignments/masque/masque.xhtml)>.
 Registrations in this registry are assigned using the
 Specification Required policy (Section 4.6 of [IANA-POLICY]).